opendistro/for-elasticsearch-docs/docs/elasticsearch/pipeline-agg.md

 }
 ```

-You can also use this aggregation to truncate the result buckets without sorting.
-For this, just use the `from` and/or `size` parameters without sort.
+You can also use this aggregation to truncate the resulting buckets without sorting.
+For this, just use the `from` and/or `size` parameters without `sort`.

 ## cumulative_sum